miljanhirsl/TaxCore.Libraries.Certificates/README.md

   - Email - Not currently in use,
   - GivenName - Not currently in use,
   - StreetAddress - Physical street address,
-  - SurName - Authorized Person first name.
+  - SurName - Authorized Person first name